timwilliate/engineering-blog/_posts/2015-07-10-cloudformation-template-generator.md

 So yes, we do have this one symbolic operator in CFTG, and we read it as "flow."
 Each expression like `x ->- 22 / TCP ->- y` generates a list of ingress rules, in this case it generates a single rule that allows ingress traffic on port 22 over the TCP protocol from security group `x` to security group `y`.

 As you can see above, you can leave off `/ TCP` as it is the default.
 We also support other protocols such as ` / UDP` or ` / ICMP` or the wildcard ` / ALL`.
 We read `/` as "over," as in "22 over TCP" like you'd say "JSON over HTTP."
-(OK so I guess we lied, we have two, two symbolic operators.)
+(OK so I guess we have two, TWO symbolic operators.)
 We also support port ranges uses Scala ranges of ports like `(1 to 1024)`, as well as cherry-picked sequences of ports like `Seq(22, 5601)` Ranges also support protocols, and sequence elements can both have protocols and themselves be nested ranges.

 You can flow in either direction, because who wants to have to remember which ways the arrows are "supposed to go", meaning you can write the same ingress rule as either: